 For the organic gardener, and really any gardener, pests can be one of our biggest issues.
 During the spring all the insects come out and start having a party on our newly planted tomatoes.
 But after the hot summer, the insects start to become less vigorous.
 I find I have to use something to deter insect pests in the spring.
 I typically use Neem Oil Spray.
 (To learn more you can check out Neem Oil for Organic Gardening and Pest Control).
 But during the fall this is sometimes unnecessary for me to do.
 Fall gardens are less maintenance because there are fewer harmful insects.

 I find that in the fall here in Florida, I don’t have to water my garden nearly as much as I do in the spring.
 Spring here can be dry.
 If you live somewhere that is dry during the spring, and rainy during the fall, then you may find that this is a benefit for you to have a fall garden.
-If you’re able to plant your garden during your rainy season, then you won’t have to spend as much time watering your garden.
+If you’re able to plant your garden during the rainy season, then you won’t have to spend as much time watering your garden.
 And rainwater is actually better for your garden than tap water because it’s free of the chemicals used in tap water.

 Clean Your Garden Beds